Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in

-The analysis builds upon the methods used in previous measurements of \PH boson properties in the four-lepton decay channel~\cite{CMSH4lFiducial8TeV, CMSHIG19001}, featuring improved data reconstruction algorithms and a reduction of approximately 40\% for the leading systematic uncertainty in lepton reconstruction and selection efficiencies.
+The analysis builds upon the methods used in previous measurements of \PH boson properties in the four-lepton decay channel~\cite{CMSH4lFiducial8TeV, CMSHIG19001}, featuring the latest CMS Run 2 calibrations and a reduction by $\sim40$\% for the leading systematic uncertainty in lepton reconstruction and selection efficiencies.

 The measurement of the fiducial cross section in bins of transverse momentum $\pt$ of the \PH boson ($\pt^\PH$) is also used to set constraints on the \PH boson trilinear self-coupling and on the coupling modifiers of the \PH boson to \Pb and \PQc quarks.
 The CMS Collaboration recently reported constraints on the \PH boson self-coupling from the combination of several decay channels using the full Run 2 data set~\cite{CMS:2022dwd}.
 These constraints are obtained from the interpretation of the STXS results, while in this paper an alternative and complementary approach using differential cross section measurements is explored.
 The ATLAS Collaboration set limits on the coupling modifiers of the \PH to \Pb and \PQc quarks from the combination of the $\HZZfl$ and $\PH\to\PGg\PGg$ decay channels using the 2016--2018 Run 2 data set~\cite{ATLAS:2022qef}.
 The CMS Collaboration reported similar results using the 2016 Run 2 data set and combining the $\HZZfl$ and $\PH\to\PGg\PGg$ decay channels~\cite{CMS:2018gwt}.
 The constraints derived from the analysis presented in this paper supersede the ones reported for the $\HZZfl$ channel in Ref.~\cite{CMS:2018gwt}.